Our gift recommendations to give a lover who loves wine

 Moshin Vineyards Rose of Pinot Noir

 Rose is hot right now, no question about it, and rose can be made from just about any red grape or combination of red grapes.
 No longer an afterthought, roses can be made in a number of different ways and the tasty, fruity Moshin rose is gently pressed off for maximum color and flavor.
 Almost sold out but, at about $25 from this small producer, a good buy.
 Join the wine club for great events like lunches at Valette in Healdsburg.
 Moshinvineyards.com

-From a known and popular producer, this top of the line, well-made wine from the tiny Chalk Hill appellation is a wine certain to please anyone on your list especially women.
+From a known and popular producer, this top-of-the-line, well-made wine from the tiny Chalk Hill appellation is a wine certain to please anyone on your list especially women.
 Face it…a lot of us never gave up liking Chardonnay and now well-crafted examples of this varietal are better than ever.
-Stone fruit aromas with touches of citrus and almond on the nose with creamy but balanced flavors of lemon meringue and crème brulee.
+Stone fruit aromas with touches of citrus and almond on the nose with creamy but balanced flavors of lemon meringue and crème brûlée.
 Perfect with seafood and a cream sauce or pair with Gruyere cheese.
 At $42, a nice mid-priced wine.
-Or give the gift of a membership to the Foley Food and Wine Society for year of wine experiences.
+Or give the gift of a membership to the Foley Food and Wine Society for a year of wine experiences.
 Foleyfoodandwinesociety.com

 The lineup of Sagrantino di Montefalco wines

 These Italian wines are made from the Sagrantino grape.
 It’s a native variety of Montefalco and one of Italy’s oldest grapes.
 A very careful cultivation process is required in order to enhance power and uniqueness of this wine.
 And to ensure the right balance and elegance.
 Very high quality farming system is adopted in the vineyard, with small, flavorful yields, well below the ones permitted by the regulations.
 Perfect with roasted meats and pasta and truly unique gift. viaswine.com/wineries/colpetrone/